philmikejones/beginning-mapping/handout.md

 You could answer the following questions:

 - Is there a greater density of GP practices in areas with high life expectancy?
 - What other factors affect GP practice density (e.g. population density)?
+How would you test this?
 - Are there any outliers (high life expectancy but low density, or vice versa)?
 - What other information would you like to have to assess this in more detail?
 Perhaps number of patients, number of complex needs patients, number of doctors, CQC rating, etc.?
 - What other variables or data would you like to compare life expectancy with?
 Infant mortality?
 Obesity prevalence?
 Air quality?
 Cake consumption?[^cake] Anything else?